 With clear technological outputs in mind, the Correlated Imaging theme has not only developed an instrument roadmap that plots development over the next five years, but has also secured industrial partners JEOL and Nikon.
 As the world’s leading electron and optical microscope manufacturers, respectively, their role will be to build the instruments that will be designed and specified by the theme’s team members.

 Those team members include experts working in the life sciences, instrument physics, computer science, mathematics and many more, largely based at the Harwell Hub but also within the Institute’s university Spokes.
 Furthermore, collaboration and cross-pollination with the Institute’s other themes is highly likely, and in the case of the Structural Biology theme essential, where close partnership will instigate a two-pronged approach to the challenges in understanding biomolecular structure: Structural Biology advancing existing technologies and Correlated Imaging focused on new and disruptive instrument development.

 Science Director, Correlated Imaging

 Angus Kirkland completed his MA and PhD at the University of Cambridge using high resolution electron microscopy to study the […]

 Deputy Science Director

 Dr Judy Kim

-Judy Kim is the Deputy Director of Correlative Imaging at the Rosalind Franklin Institute, Departmental Lecturer in the Department of […]
+Judy Kim is the Deputy Science Director of Correlated Imaging at the Rosalind Franklin Institute and Departmental Lecturer in the […]